ml6team/fondant/README.md

 )

 ```
 Custom use cases require the creation of custom components.
-Check out our [**getting started**](https://fondant.ai/en/latest/guides/first_pipeline/) page to learn more about how to build custom pipelines and components.
+Check out our [**step by step guide**](https://fondant.ai/en/latest/guides/first_dataset/) to learn more about how to build custom pipelines and components.

 <p align="right">(<a href="#top">back to top</a>)</p>